Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 I took everything down with plans to hang a chalkboard and chalk supplies in mason jars.
 But with the new move happening, I decided to hold off until we get to our new space.

 Our Morning Board

-I found this super cute printable pack from my friend Jessica at The Faithful Farm Wife.
+I found this super cute printable pack from my friend Jessica at Mama on the Homestead.
 Not pictured are weather cards which are also included in her morning board printable pack.
 You can find this printable pack here.

 I typed up a morning offering prayer and added a little clock to our morning routines.

 And that little gingerbread man craft deserves a little mention.
 It was something my husband made when he was in school.
 Isn’t it adorable?
 I knew I had to add it to our classroom!